piecioshka/wkr-szyfr-przesuwny-lub-vigenere-a/README.md

-simple-coding
+hashing.pl
 =============

-Simple coding plaintext to ciphertext for subject: "Wstęp do kryptologii"
+Simple coding plaintext to ciphertext for subject: `"Wstęp do kryptologii"`